Clare Mendonça: Family

 Her family members included siblings Msgr Filipe Neri de Mendonça, Padre Guilherme de Mendonça and Frederico Mendonça.
 Fr.
 Felipe Neri Mendonça was an outstanding educationist and a strict disciplinarian, principal from 1931 at the prominent English-medium St. Joseph's High School, Arpora, credited with constructing a new school building inaugurated in 1937, on the golden jubilee celebrations of the school.

 Education, posts

 Mendonça graduated from St. Xavier's College in Bombay.
 She was elected as a co-vice president of the Film Journalists Association in 1939 when founded in Bombay, a post she shared with Khwaja Ahmad Abbas, under the presidency of Baburao Patel.

 Mendonça also wrote popular weekend film reviews in The Times of India Sunday supplement.

 Award named

-According to The Times of India, the Filmfare Awards were "earlier supposed to be called, The Clares Awards after the newspaper's film critic, Clare Mendonça.
+According to The Times of India, the Filmfare Awards were "earlier supposed to be called, The Clare Awards after the newspaper's film critic, Clare Mendonça".
 She has been called "one of the earliest film journalists in India".